badlydrawnface/rocketchat-ec2/README.md

-# Overview
+# AWS Chatroom with EC2, Docker, Flask, and S3

+A chat application hosted on AWS utilizing EC2 instances with Docker containers to serve a Flask web application and static content from S3.

 # Architecture Diagram
 ![Architecture Diagram](399_AWSArchitecture1.png)

 # Architecture Flowchart
 ![Architecture Flowchart](giphy.gif)

-# AWS Chatroom with EC2, Docker, Flask, and S3
-A chat application hosted on AWS utilizing EC2 instances with Docker containers to serve a Flask web application and static content from S3.

 ## Launch on EC2 (Console Deployment)